Kicking Horse River Bridge

 This bridge crosses the Kicking Horse River in southeastern B.C., about 160 miles east of Calgary.
 The very large pedestrian bridge is now part of Golden's trail system.

-City of Golden, B.C.
+City of Golden, British Columbia

-Partners/sponsors
+Other Partners/sponsors

 Canadian Wood Council

-Engineer at Golden Economic Development Office
+Golden Economic Development Office

 Local hero